- Main Menu

 Schools and Teachers

 The Center’s Education department works closely with teachers to supplement classroom instruction with direct access to works of art, and by helping teachers integrate visual learning into their curricula.
 Please note that the Center is temporarily closed through spring 2016, and access to the galleries will not be available during this time.
 For additional information about the closure, visit building conservation project.

 Our educational programming is designed to support literacy instruction and complement curriculum goals and standards.
 Bringing art into the learning process helps children become better readers, writers, and critical thinkers.
 Literacy instruction at the Center is built on inquiry, observation, description, and analysis, as well as on building connections, discovering meaning, and constructing personal narratives from firsthand encounters with works of art.

 Our school partnerships are based on developing a shared philosophy of education and goals for learning.
-We offer a range of programs for teachers providing opportunities for professional development and experiental learning, from summer institutes to informal consortiums.
+We offer a range of programs for teachers providing opportunities for professional development and experiental learning, from summer institutes to informal meetings.

 The Center is temporarily closed from January 2015 through spring 2016.
 School tours will not be available during this time.
 For additional information about the closure, visit building conservation project.